 Tier-Induced Scrappy: Shamal is still pretty weak, the Liese Twins are also weak, and Chrono too.
 It's made worse by the fact that you are forced to use the characters to continue the story.
 Not to mention that even Yuuno has better offense than those characters, and he's the Stone Wall of the group.

 Professor Granz Florian.
-A Nice Guy who just wants to save his homeworld instead of leaving it, but he makes litte to no progression.
+A Nice Guy who just wants to save his homeworld instead of leaving it, but he makes little to no progression.
 In the end, he dies from overworking before he could see how his works eventually pay off.